EhsanSl/JavaCoolAssignments/README.md

 # JavaCoolAssignments
-## Here are a few of the useful programming assignments  that I prepared for Uwindsor's Java course.
+## Here are a few of the useful programming assignments  that I prepared for UWindsor's Java course.